-Submitter Submission point Submitter's requests Officers' recommendation and response Further submissions - Energy Watch (51), Te Ngāti Ruanui Trust (67 e Rūnanga o Support 58 - Te Atiawa 256 Amend Decline Submitter seeks amendment to Policy 3 of the Plan to read: Adopt a precautionary approach, which may include using an adaptive management approach, where the effects of any activity on the coastal environment are uncertain, unknown, or little understood, but potentially significantly adverse.
-Officers note that Policy 3 and the adoption of the precautionary approach contributes to giving effect to Policy 3 [Precautionary approach] of the New Zealand Coastal Policy Statement .
+Submitter Submission point Submitter's requests Officers' recommendation and response Further submissions Energy Watch (51), T Ngāti Ruanui Trust (6 e Rūnanga o Support 58 - Te Atiawa 256 Amend Decline Submitter seeks amendment to Policy 3 of the Plan to read: Adopt a precautionary approach, which may include using an adaptive management approach, where the effects of any activity on the coastal environment are uncertain, unknown, or little understood, but potentially significantly adverse.
+Officers note that Policy 3 and the adoption of the precautionary approach contributes to giving effect to Policy 3 [Precautionary approach] of the New Zealand Coastal Policy Statement.
 The New Zealand Coastal Policy Statement requires coastal plans to adopt a precautionary approach toward proposed activities where the effects to the coastal environment are uncertain, unknown or little understood.
-Further submissions - Energy Watch (51) - Taranaki Oppose Given the coastal environment is a dynamic environment, the effects of activities may often be uncertain, unknown or little understood.
+Further submissions Energy Watch (51) - Taranaki Oppose Given the coastal environment is a dynamic environment, the effects of activities may often be uncertain, unknown or little understood.
 Accordingly, it is considered appropriate that Policy 3 adopt a cautious approach when uncertain about the effects of use and development activities in the coastal management area.
-Policy 4 - Extent and characteristics of the coastal environment 2 - Federated 257 Amend Accept - Amend Submitter generally supports Policy 4 of the Plan but would like the Plan to be amended to map the coastal environment.
-Accept Support noted.
+Policy 4 - Extent an d characteristics s of the coastal environment 2 - Federated Farmers 257 Amend Accept Submitter generally supports Policy 4 of the Plan but would like the Plan to be amended to map the coastal environment.
+Support noted.
 Council has worked closely with New Plymouth and South Taranaki district councils in identifying and mapping coastal areas of outstanding natural character and outstanding natural features and landscapes.
 Both district councils have commenced or about to commence their respective district plan reviews, which includes a coastal protection zone.
-For the purposes of integrated management and to promote alignment between the respective regional and district plans it is recommended that the Plan (and associated GIS layers and planning maps) be amended to include an indicative extent of the coastal environment that is aligned with the district plans.
-Of note Policy 4 is still retained and aligns with Policy 1 of the New Zealand Coastal Policy Statement.
+For the purposes of integrated management and to promote alignment between the respective regional and district plans it is recommended that the Plan (and associated GIS layers and planning maps) be amended to include an indicative extent of the coastal environment that is aligned with the coastal environment lines (or their equivalent) identified in the South Taranaki and New Plymouth district plans.
+Of note Policy 4 is still retained and aligns with Policy 1 of the New Zealand Coastal Policy Statement .
 Through the consenting process there will be opportunities for Council to further consider the indicative line and to confirm the extent and characteristics of the coastal environment on a case-by-case basis.
-2 - Federated Submitter generally supports Policy 4 of the Plan but would like the Plan to be Support noted.
-Council has worked closely with New Plymouth and South Taranaki district councils in identifying and mapping coastal areas of outstanding natural character and outstanding natural features and landscapes.
-Both district councils have commenced or about to commence their respective district plan reviews, which includes a coastal protection zone.
-For the purposes of integrated management and to promote alignment between the respective regional and district plans it is recommended that the Plan (and associated GIS layers and planning maps) be amended to include an indicative extent of the coastal environment that is aligned with the district plans.
-Of note Policy 4 is still retained and aligns with Policy 1 of the New Zealand Coastal Policy Statement.
-Through the consenting process there will be opportunities for Council to further consider the indicative line and to confirm the extent and